mycontroller-org/documentation/content/en/docs/getting-started/install-natsio.md

 ---

 {{< alert title="Supported Versions" >}}
-MyController supports natsio 2.2.2 or above
+MyController server tested on nats.io 2.2.2
 {{< /alert >}}

 [nats.io](https://nats.io/) server can be installed in different way.
-Here we are focusing to setup it on docker and NatsIO 2.2.2 version.
+Here we are focusing to setup it on docker and nats.io 2.2.2 version.<br>

+**To install natsio on your host system [follow this guide](https://docs.nats.io/nats-server/installation#downloading-a-release-build)**

 {{< alert title="Note" >}}
 Assuming that you are running all the commands as a `root` user.<br>